DEFRA/international-waste-shipments-frontend-training/README.md

 # International Waste Shipments Frontend Training

 This repository provides a Node.js based solution for the frontend of the [International Waste Shipments service](https://github.com/DEFRA/prsd-iws).
 This solution exists for training purposes.
+The structure of this repository is based on that of [Defra Hapi web boilerplate](https://github.com/DEFRA/hapi-web-boilerplate).

 ## Contributing to this project